prazwal-bns/przwl-mark/README.md

 # przwl-mark

-A lightning-fast Chrome extension that revolutionizes your bookmarking experience with powerful features and elegant design.
+A lightning fast Chrome extension that revolutionizes your bookmarking experience with powerful features and elegant design.

 ## ✨ Features